 Copyright Royalty Board ("CRB").
+In 2018, the CRB issued its determination of royalty rates and terms, significantly increasing the royalty rates paid for sound recordings in the United States by SiriusXM from 2018 through 2022, and the MMA extended that increase through 2027.

-In 2018, the CRB issued its determination of royalty rates and terms, significantly increasing the mechanical royalty rates paid for musical compositions in the United States from 2018 through 2022.
+In 2018, the CRB issued its determination of royalty rates and terms, significantly increasing the mechanical royalty rates paid for the streaming of musical compositions in the United States from 10.5% in 2018 to 15.1% in 2022 (the "Phonorecords III Proceeding").
 In August 2020, following an appeal of that decision by some digital music services, the decision was vacated in part and the case was remanded to the CRB for further proceedings.
+In June 2023, the CRB issued its final determination after remand in the Phonorecords III Proceeding, which retroactively upheld the headline royalty rates initially determined in 2018, and those rates were published in the Federal Register in August 2023.

-In 2018, the CRB issued its determination of royalty rates and terms, significantly increasing the royalty rates paid for sound recordings in the United States by SiriusXM from 2018 through 2022, and the MMA extended that increase through 2027.
-In 2022, The National Music Publishers' Association ("NMPA"), the Nashville Songwriters Associations International ("NSAI") and the Digital Media Association ("DiMA") announced a settlement regarding the U.S. mechanical streaming rates for 2023-2027.
-The agreement sets the headline royalty rate for this period at 15.35% of total revenue, which will be introduced gradually over the course of the five-year term.
-Earlier in 2022, songwriters and publishers won a raise in streaming headline royalty rates from 10.5% to 15.1% over the 2018-2022 period.
-The headline rates escalate from 15.1% of total revenue in 2023 to 15.2% in 2024 and then a half a percentage point increase in each of the remaining three years, peaking at 15.35% in 2027.
-This settlement will also change other important factors in U.S. mechanical streaming rates, including increases to per-subscriber minimums and Total Content Costs ("TCC").
-According to the joint announcement of the deal, this also "modernizes" the way music streaming-related product and service bundles are treated and has updated its rules on how streaming services can incentivize potential subscribers.
+In 2022, the CRB commenced the process of determining the royalty rates and terms for the mechanical reproduction of musical compositions in the United States for 2023 through 2027 (the "Phonorecords IV Proceeding").
+In advance of trial, the National Music Publishers' Association ("NMPA"), the Nashville Songwriters Associations International ("NSAI") and the Digital Media Association ("DiMA") announced a settlement regarding the U.S. mechanical streaming rates for 2023-2027.
+In December 2022, the CRB published final regulations adopting those headline rates, which escalate from 15.1% of total music revenue in 2023 to 15.2% in 2024 and then a half of a tenth of a percentage point increase in each of the remaining three years, peaking at 15.35% in 2027.
+Other significant components of the rate formulae for digital phonorecords, which serve as alternatives to the percent of revenue rates, also increased, including the per-subscriber minimums and the percentage of "Total Content Cost (TCC)" calculations referencing amounts that music service licensees pay to record labels.
+Also as part of the Phonorecords IV Proceeding, beginning on

+January 1, 2023, the mechanical royalty rates for physical phonorecords and permanent downloads increased to \$0.12 per copy or \$0.0231 per minute of playing time or fraction thereof, and include inflation-based adjustments for subsequent years of the rate period.